 What is .NET Core?

 .NET Core is written from scratch to make it a modular, lightweight, fast, and cross-platform framework.
-It includes the core features that are required to run a basic .NET Core app.
+It includes the core features required to run a basic .NET Core app.
 Other features are provided as NuGet Packages, which you can add to your application as needed.
-In this way, the .NET Core application speed up the performance, reduce the memory footprint, and becomes easy to maintain.
+In this way, the .NET Core application speeds up the performance, reduces the memory footprint, and becomes easy to maintain.

 There are some limitations to the .NET Framework.
-For example, it only runs on the Windows OS Platform.
-Also, you need to use different .NET APIs for different windows devices such as Windows Desktop, Windows Store, Windows Phone, and Web Applications.
-In addition to this, the .NET Framework is a machine-wide framework.
-Any changes made to it affect all applications taking a dependency on it.
+For example, it only runs on the Windows Platform.
+Also, you need to use different .NET APIs for different Windows devices such as Windows Desktop, Windows Store, Windows Phone, and Web Applications.
+There are several reasons why you might choose .NET Core over .NET Framework for your application development:

 .NET Core Characteristics: